 Matthew K. Fust, 58, has served as a member of the Board since March 2014.
 Mr. Fust is a board member and advisor to life sciences companies.
 Mr. Fust has served on the board of directors of Crinetics Pharmaceuticals, Inc. since February 2018, and Ultragenyx Pharmaceutical, Inc. since January 2014.
 Mr. Fust formerly served of the board of directors of Sunesis Pharmaceuticals, Inc. from 2005 to 2017, MacroGenics, Inc. from March 2014 until the expiration of his term in May 2020, and Dermira, Inc. from April 2014 through its acquisition by Eli Lilly and Company in February 2020.
 Mr. Fust was previously Executive Vice President and Chief Financial Officer of Onyx Pharmaceuticals, Inc., a biopharmaceutical company, from January 2009 through its acquisition by Amgen in October 2013.
 Mr. Fust continued as an employee of Amgen until January 2014.
 From May 2003 to December 2008, Mr. Fust served as Chief Financial Officer at Jazz Pharmaceuticals, Inc., a specialty pharmaceutical company.
-From 2002 to 2003, Mr. Fust served as Chief Financial Officer at Perlegen Sciences, a biopharmaceutical company.
-Previously, he was Senior Vice President and Chief Financial Officer at ALZA Corporation, a pharmaceutical company, where he was an executive from 1996 until 2002.
+From 2002 to 2003, Mr. Fust served as Chief Financial Officer at Perlegen Sciences, a biopharmaceutical company, hewas an executive from 1996 until 2002.
 From 1991 until 1996, Mr. Fust was a manager in the healthcare strategy practice at Andersen Consulting.
 Mr. Fust holds a B.A. from the University of Minnesota and an M.B.A. from the Stanford Graduate School of Business.
-We believe that Mr. Fust is qualified to serve on our Board due to his extensive experience as a chief financial officer in the life sciences industry, his leadership and management experience, and his service as a director of other biopharmaceutical companies.
+We believe that Mr. Fust served as a chief financial officer in the life sciences industry, his leadership and management experience, and his service as a director of other biopharmaceutical companies.